OceanParcels/virtualship/docs/user-guide/quickstart.md

 virtualship init EXPEDITION_NAME --from-mfp CoordinatesExport.xslx
 ```

+> [!TIP]
-> [!TIP] > `CoordinatesExport.xslx` in the `virtualship init` command refers to the .xslx file exported from MFP.
+> The `CoordinatesExport.xslx` in the `virtualship init` command refers to the .xslx file exported from MFP.
 Replace the filename with the name of your exported .xslx file (and make sure to move it from the Downloads to the folder/directory in which you are running the expedition).

 This will create a folder/directory called `EXPEDITION_NAME` with two files: `schedule.yaml` and `ship_config.yaml` based on the sampling site coordinates that you specified in your MFP export.
 The `--from-mfp` flag indictates that the exported coordinates will be used.